Gmina Manowo

 Gmina Manowo is a rural gmina (administrative district) in Koszalin County, West Pomeranian Voivodeship, in north-western Poland.
 Its seat is the village of Manowo, which lies approximately 11 km south-east of Koszalin and 138 km north-east of the regional capital Szczecin.

-The gmina covers an area of 188.57 km2, and as of 2006 its total population is 6,322.
+The gmina covers an area of 188.57 square kilometres (72.8 mi^{2}), and as of 2006 its total population is 6,322.

 Villages

 Gmina Manowo contains the villages and settlements of Bonin, Cewlino, Dęborogi, Gajewo, Grąpa, Grzybnica, Grzybniczka, Jagielno, Kliszno, Kopanica, Kopanino, Kostrzewa, Kretomino, Lisowo, Manowo, Mostowo, Policko, Poniki, Rosnowo, Wiewiórowo, Wyszebórz, Wyszewo and Zacisze.

 Neighbouring gminas

 Gmina Manowo is bordered by the city of Koszalin and by the gminas of Bobolice, Polanów, Sianów and Świeszyno.